 These terms are often used synonymously as both are provided in a home setting.
-However, they are are different services.
+However, they are different services.

 Home health is clinical care, while home care (also called “custodial care” or “senior care”) is non-clinical care.
 Home health care is delivered as part of a physician’s care plan.
-This includes recovering from surgery and rehabilitation from an injury.
+For instance, this includes recovering from surgery and rehabilitation from an injury.
 Additionally, it includes learning new skills to adapt to a significant change in health status.

 All Saints offers both home health and home care services.